 Every three years Highland Park samples water from thirty homes with lead service lines and analyzes them for lead content.
-In 2017, the 90th percentile value for our water system, was below the Environmental Protection Agency (EPA) established lead action level of 15 parts per billion (ppb).
-There were thirty-three homes tested and all were below the action level.
+In 2020, the 90th percentile value for our water system, was below the Environmental Protection Agency (EPA) established lead action level of 15 parts per billion (ppb).
+There were thirty homes tested and all but one were below the action level.

 What Does This Mean?

 Under the authority of the Safe Drinking Water Act, EPA set the action level for lead in drinking water at 15 ppb.
 This means utilities must ensure that water from the customer’s tap does not exceed this level in at least 90 percent of the homes sampled (90th percentile value).
 The action level is the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 If water from the tap does exceed this limit, then the utility must take certain steps to correct the problem.
 Because lead may pose serious health risks, the EPA set a Maximum Contaminant Level Goal (MCLG) of zero for lead.
 The MCLG is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.